 It didn’t matter.
 My two days of trekking in Laos’ remote Nam Tha National Protected Area were well worth feeding the thirsty buggers.
 We slipped and slid along muddy trails, pushed through towering bamboo groves, and devoured hill after hill of terrain.

 Delicious field lunches were served on banana leaves; we ate with our hands right from the jungle floor.
-I drank down my four liters of water and had to ration what was left.
+Dripping with sweat, I drank down my four liters of water and had to ration what was left.
 The thick humidity made us all look like we had already taken a dip in the river with our clothes on.

 We skirted rice paddies and walked through electricity-free villages where sun-darkened people and their free-roaming animals scraped away at the land to survive.
 Pigs, chickens, and dogs wandered around openly—all were on the menu.

-Anything goes on Open Door Day.
-And I’m sure the men are marking their calendars.
-Getting lucky seems nearly impossible no matter how many small villages are strung along the river.
-And if you manage to meet a mate, there’s the question of paying a big dowry.
-Pigs have to exchange hands.
-Forget any notion of privacy – I could literally see through the bamboo slabs and into people’s ramshackle houses.
+Anything goes on Open Door Day, and I’m sure the couples are marking their calendars.
+Getting lucky here seems like it would be nearly impossible no matter how many small villages are strung along the river.
+If you managed to meet a mate, there’s the question of paying a big dowry.
+Pigs have to exchange hands before weddings.
+And forget any notion of privacy: I could literally see through the bamboo slats and into people’s ramshackle houses without trying.

-We slept in a village longhouse at night, essentially a sweatlodge after our dinner was cooked by open fire inside.
-After dinner, shots of rice whiskey were had, mosquito nets were closed, and I sweated out the night next to a 20-year-old Taiwanese traveler – an impressive vagabond determined to see the world in the raw.
+We slept in a village longhouse at night.
+The dirt-floor structure became a sweatlodge after our dinner was cooked by open fire inside.
+After dinner, shots of rice whiskey (basically moonshine) were shared, mosquito nets were closed, and I sweated out the night next to a 20-year-old Taiwanese guy who turned out to be an impressive traveler determined to see the world in the raw.

 As I was drinking the river water (supposedly boiled for us) the next day, I noticed that my bottles were full of dead ants and mysterious floaters.
-I started using my survival filter, but I may have started too late.
-Or perhaps I accidentally gulped some of the brown, slow-moving water while bathing in the river.
-Regardless, I ended up hosting a thriving community of parasites.
+I started using my Sawyer survival filter, but I may have been too late.
+Or perhaps I accidentally gulped some of the brown, slow-moving water while bathing in the river the evening before.
+Regardless, I ended up hosting a thriving community of parasites inside my torso.

 I found out slowly that there are some advantages and many disadvantages of taking hitchhikers along in your guts.

-For weeks afterward – including the two weeks spent during my first trip to Burma – I noticed that my energy levels were lower than normal.
-I just couldn’t eat enough.
+Even stranger, I just couldn’t eat enough no matter how hard I tried.
 Seriously.
-I lost over 10 pounds.
-Meanwhile, I would eat until I couldn’t afford to put any more food into my face.
-At street carts, I would eat a noodle soup and then immediately order another one to follow up the first.
+I lost over 10 pounds in three weeks.
+Meanwhile, I would eat until my jaw was tired and I couldn’t afford to put any more food into my face.
+At street-food carts, I would eat a noodle soup and then immediately order another one to follow up the first.

 In nine years of getting hurt while traveling, this was my first visit to a hospital while abroad.
 And I have to say, I now know what real health care looks like.
-Here’s a hint: we don’t have it in the U.S. I walked into a hospital, was seen within 20 minutes, had a lengthy consultation with a real, well-spoken doctor, had lab work done on site with results handed to me in 30 minutes, and I was out the door in under two hours with drugs in hand.
+Here’s a hint: we don’t have it in the U.S. I walked into a hospital with no insurance, was seen within 20 minutes, had a lengthy consultation with a real doctor, had lab work and x-rays done on site with results handed to me in 30 minutes, and I was out the door in under two hours with the cure (some pills) in hand.

-Total cost for treatment and drugs: $51.
+Total cost for treatment and medication: $51.